 How to Store Bread Crumbs

 Make bread crumbs before you need them and store them in the freezer for one to two months.
-Seal the bread crumbs in a zip top bag.
-Label and date the bag before it goes into the freezer.
+Seal the bread crumbs in a zip top bag freezer bag.
+Label and date the bag with a permanent marker before you put it into the freezer.

 So there it is — The Tasty Tip of the day — how to make bread crumbs without a food processor.
 You can use five different tools as a food processor substitute to make bread crumbs.

 Don’t get me wrong.
 A food processor is by far the easiest way to make bread crumbs.
 But if you don’t have one, try one of these tools and let me know what you think.

 I’m always looking for new ways of doing things, so if you think of another way to make bread crumbs, comment below and share it with our tasty community.

 - 4 slices of bread